suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

     content:
       -
         type: text
-        text: 'Residents in Newmarket are invited to visit their local library to take part in a project all about objects that hold a personal story.
+        text: "Residents in Newmarket are invited to visit their local library to take part in a project all about objects that hold a personal story.
 All you need to do is bring along an item which tells us something about you and who you are.
-When you arrive you''ll be asked about why this object is special to you and what story does it tell about you. '
+When you arrive you'll be asked about why this object is special to you and what story does it tell about you. "
   -
     type: paragraph
     content: